 Many chemical manufacturers include only a Recommended Retest Date on their bottles, which can seem like a mixed bag at first.
 While not necessarily a date by which you should throw out the chemical, this is a date by which the manufacturer should have retested the chemical batch to ensure its safety and quality.
-Requesting a new certificate of analysis for any chemical that is nearing its retest date is a good way to stay safe when storing and working with these types of chemicals, since this certificate will show whether the chemical has been retested and passed the test.
+Requesting a new certificate of analysis for any chemical that is nearing its retest date is a good way to stay safe when storing and working with these types of chemicals, since this retest certificate will show whether the chemical test has been passed the test.
 If the company hasn’t retested their chemical by the time the retest date comes up, performing your own quality control test will help keep your inventory in tip-top shape.

 Adhere to Expiration Dates

 Expiration dates are more concrete than retest dates, since they indicate at what point a chemical may begin to decline in quality or stability.
 Expiration dates are most important in chemicals that can form salts or other precipitates over time, like diethyl ether.
 Diethyl ether and similar chemicals can form dangerous peroxides over the course of years that can explode on contact if disturbed.
 These chemicals should be monitored very closely and their expiration dates adhered to down to the minute so they can be safely disposed of before they cause an explosion or other accident.
 In fact, some chemical manufacturers and EHS professionals will suggest you test these chemicals before every time you use them.
 It is highly recommended that you log these expiration dates in a chemical inventory management system that can send notifications when it’s time to check or dispose of these dangerous materials.